Social Media Monitoring and Analytics One Dashboard

 Common questions about our unified platform

-We monitor all major social platforms including Instagram, Facebook, X (Twitter), LinkedIn, TikTok, YouTube, Reddit, and more.
+We monitor all major social platforms including Instagram, Facebook, X (Twitter), LinkedIn, TikTok, YouTube, Pinterest, Reddit, and more.

 Yes!
 Filter by platform, sentiment, date, and keywords.
 Save your most-used filter combinations as views for quick access across your team.